Pandemics & Society Seminar, 8 May: Spatio-temporal Contours of Plague Spread in the Later Mamluk Period, c. 1363–1517

-For the third Pandemics & Society Seminar of our Fall 2024 series we are pleased to welcome Spike Gibbs (Universität Mannheim).
-The seminar will be held on Thursday, 3 October at the normal time (1600 CEST).
+For the sixth Pandemics & Society Seminar of our Spring 2025 series we are pleased to welcome Philip Slavin (University of Stirling).
+The seminar will be held on Thursday, 8 May at the normal time (1600 CEST).
 More information about our speaker and the presentation is below.
 You can sign up for email notifications about the seminar series, including the Zoom details, here.

 Abstract